ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/cross-chain-bridges.md

 - **Witness**: Independent servers that are aware of the locking and issuing chains.
 See [witness servers](witness-server.md) for more information.

-- **Attestation**: A message signed by a witness server, verifying an event occurred on either the issuing or locking chain.
+- **Attestation**: A message signed by a witness server, verifying a transaction occurred on a chain.
+There are attestations for `XChainCommit` and `XChainAccountCreateCommit` transactions.

 - **Cross-chain transfer**: A transfer of assets from one chain to another.